ajaxian79/algorithms/docs/knapsack-01.md

 Fenwick supports prefix-sum updates in O(log n) with a flat array.

 Iterative DFS with an explicit stack avoids recursion-limit issues.

+Union-Find with path compression amortizes to near-O(1) per op.